CharlesPizza/BoxOfficeMovies/README.md

 ## About IMDB.com
 IMDB is a popular online database of information on movies, tv, etc. They describe themselves as "...the world's most popular and authoritative source..." for said content.

-<kbd><aside align="center">IMDB has a paid version which advertises access to box office data, however as you'll see all of this data is freely available and readily aggregated from their very own sites</aside></kbd>
+> <aside align="center">IMDB has a paid version which advertises access to box office data, however as you'll see all of this data is freely available and readily aggregated from their very own sites</aside>

 ## run.py
 run.py imports the WeeklyCharts class from Scraping/boxofficeweekly.py and opens it with the syntax '''with WeeklyCharts(start=year.week, stop=year.week) as bot:'''.
 The crawl method is